 Globally, different markets lean towards different content types with a demand for niche content

-While video streaming is growing rapidly everywhere, the global market is fragmented due to different content preferences and the differing industry structures of content providers and distributors.
-We especially see this varying trend in the Asian market where the types of services are diversified and many more innovative video streaming apps are rising.
+While video streaming is growing rapidly everywhere, the global market is fragmented due to different content preferences and guidelines of content providers and distributors.
+We especially see this varying trend in the Asian market, where the types of services are diversified, and many more innovative video streaming apps are rising.

 - In the USA, the most popular video streaming services are Movies and Sports content and cable TV providers expand their territory to take off in the mobile space.

 - In Korea, the most popular content types are free-to-air media content (TV broadcasting content, typically dramas and television shows), OTT (Over the top) video services provided by IPTV and Cable TV service providers and live-streaming shows where audiences are often interacting with the video jockeys.

 - In Korea, you will find that the interactive nature of live-streaming video and offering unique content is an evolving trend.
 This is due to the emergence of many new apps, the demand for niche content such as eSports, Meokbang (which is live-streaming while eating a large meal and interacting with their audience) and user-created live-streaming content hosted by video jockeys.

 Competitive dynamics between free-to-air broadcasters (e.g. NBC in the US) and OTT video providers (e.g. Korean Netflix)

 In Korea, people’s preference for free-to-air content like popular dramas and TV shows is so high that Korean television networks such as KBS, EBS, MBC and SBS came together as a consortium and created the N-Screen platform called POOQ.